1. What is Nevada Foreign LLC Registration?

 - Date business activity began or will begin in Nevada

-Nevada foreign LLC registration authorizes an existing LLC to conduct business within the state while remaining governed by the laws of its original formation.
+Nevada Foreign LLC registration authorizes an existing LLC to conduct business within the state while remaining governed by the laws of its original formation.

-4. Nevada foreign LLC name rules
+4. Nevada Foreign LLC name rules

-Nevada does not require a separate name reservation before filing a foreign LLC application.
+Nevada does not require a separate name reservation before filing a Foreign LLC application.
 However, your LLC name must comply with Nevada naming laws and be distinguishable from other business entities registered with the Nevada Secretary of State.

 - Must include LLC, L.L.C., or "Limited Liability Company"